 It is not a surprise for everyone that Magento 2 API is used for third party services communication with the Magento platform.
 Despite the fact that this topic is extensively considered in the Magento community, there are still questions on the API usage.

-This article will explain your very first steps of using Magento 2 API.
+This article will explain your very first steps of using Magento 2 API and Swagger.
 API lets you speed up getting, sending and processing data, be it products, customers, or orders, and also transferring it to the third party system (any software for stock management, project management, and such).
 Obviously, automatic data transfer is way faster and easier than manual export and import.

 This article will be useful for those Magento users which possess starting development knowledge and wish to explore the advanced part of Magento, and also for junior Magento 2 developers.